section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 - [Conclusion](#conclusion)
 - [Further reading](#further-reading)

 ### An overview of multi-task learning (MTL)
-Models trained using data from multiple tasks are trained at the same time, using shared representations to uncover the common ideas among a group of tasks that are connected.
+Multi-task learning (MTL) is a field of machine learning in which models using data from multiple tasks are trained at the same time.
+This is done using shared representations to uncover the common ideas among a group of tasks that are connected.
 These shared representations help to overcome the well-known drawbacks of deep learning by increasing data efficiency.
-In certain cases, by generating higher speed for learning  related or downstream tasks as a result.
+Data efficiency is achieved by generating a higher speed for learning  related or downstream tasks.
 However, obtaining these results hasn't been trivial, and the subject of extensive research is currently being pursued.

-Single task learning does not adequately represent the learning process of human being.
-In our opinion, since combining information across domains is an essential component of human intelligence.
+Single task learning does not adequately represent the learning process of human beings.
+Therefore, combining information across domains is an essential component of human intelligence.
 For example when a child is young, when he or she first learns to walk or use their hands, he or she develops basic motor abilities that are based on principles of balance and intuition.
-With a prior understanding of basic motor abilities and abstract concepts, people can build on their previous knowledge of more harder tasks such as riding a bike or walking a tightrope.
-When we attempt to learn anything new, we bring a great deal of previously acquired knowledge with us.
+With a prior understanding of basic motor abilities and abstract concepts, people can build on their previous knowledge of more difficult tasks such as riding a bike or walking a tightrope.

+When we attempt to learn something new, we bring a great deal of previously acquired knowledge with us.
 As a result, it's no surprise that neural networks require a large number of training samples and a significant amount of processing time.
 It would be difficult to walk a tightrope without first knowing how to walk on solid ground.
-We believe that the goal of multi-task learning, as well as the allied fields of meta-learning, transfer learning, and continuous learning, should be the development of systems to facilitate this process.
+The goal of multi-task learning, as well as the allied fields of meta-learning, transfer learning, and continuous learning, should be the development of systems to facilitate this process.
 This process is critical to humans' ability to learn quickly and with a limited number of instances.

 ### MTL methods for deep learning
-The two most common methods for performing MTL with deep neural networks are [hard or soft parameter sharing](https://avivnavon.github.io/blog/parameter-sharing-in-deep-learning/).
+The two most common methods for performing MTL with deep neural networks are [hard and soft parameter sharing](https://avivnavon.github.io/blog/parameter-sharing-in-deep-learning/).

 #### Hard parameter sharing
-MTL in deep neural networks is most achieved through sharing hard parameters.
-This is put into practise by sharing the hidden layers amongst all jobs while at the same time maintaining several task-specific output layers.
+MTL in deep neural networks is mostly achieved through sharing hard parameters.
+This is put into practice by sharing the hidden layers amongst all jobs while at the same time maintaining several task-specific output layers.
 This is a very beneficial strategy since it reduces the danger of overfitting by having a model for diverse tasks using a common hidden layer.
 Overfitting is when the model takes in and learns concepts from the noise or random oscillations in the training data.

 #### Soft parameter sharing
 Soft parameter sharing adds a constraint to achieve similarity among related parameters rather than sharing the same value.
 Furthermore, we penalize the difference in parameters across the models that we train for each task.
 By loosely connecting the shared space representations, this method, in contrast to rigid sharing, allows activities greater flexibility.